 Communicate with your teen’s healthcare provider – therapists and doctors work hard to help their patients, but treatments and therapy can only do so much to help a teen if they’re continuing to run into walls at home.
 Parents often are not aware of how their actions and home environment is affecting their teens and can often do much to change things in a positive way.

 Speak to your teen’s mental healthcare provider to understand how you can better support your teen at home.
 Improving the family diet, striving to get into fights less, promoting healthier and kinder communication together, enforcing curfews, and spending more time talking together rather than living apart can help improve a teen’s condition, for example, by including them more often in family interactions, giving them time to speak and vent, and more.
 Parents are any teen’s most important therapists.

 Personalized Treatment Plans

-Every teen’s treatment looks different at Paradigm Treatment, which is something we pride ourselves in.
+Every teen’s treatment looks different at Paradigm Treatment Center, which is something we pride ourselves in.
 However, there are some fundamental aspects of teen mental health treatment we provide that are consistent, among all teens that are here, addressing their specific mental illness.